 Grand Express: Moscow - St. Petersburg

 For demanding travellers who prefer to travel in particular comfort, Russian railways now offer a luxury travel option to discover a style fit for a Tzar!
-The introduction of a new train, the “Grand Express”, on the Moscow-St. Petersburg line is changing current assumptions about comfortable rail travel which is comparable in standard to that of a good hotel.
-Indeed, the “Grand Express” is a real hotel on wheels that features spacious sleeping compartments with toilets, showers, air-conditioning, wide sofas, LCD TV, DVD-players and WI-FI.
-“Grand Express” train also has standard 9 compartments carriages of 1st and 2nd class.
+Indeed, the “Grand Express” is a real hotel on wheels that features spacious sleeping compartments with toilets, showers, air-conditioning, wide sofas (in luxury compartment categories), LCD TV, DVD-players and WI-FI.
+“Grand Express” train also has standard 9 compartments carriages of 2nd and 1st class.
+More details

 Hotel Petro Palace 4*,